orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 +++
 ## Contextual Keywords
-* specific meaning in a limited program context
+* Specific meaning in a limited program context
-* an be used as identifiers outside that context
+* An be used as identifiers outside that context
 * [List of all Contextual Keywords](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/)

 +++